-Kung Pao Chicken is one of the most famous chinese dishes, but did you know that by making it with tofu, you’ll add a whole ‘nother crispy dimension to the dish?
+One of the most famous Chinese dishes is Kung Pao Chicken, but did you know that by making it with tofu, you’ll add a whole ‘nother crispy dimension to the dish?

 The trick with tofu is to make sure to drain it completely when taking it out of the packet.
 This will allow it to crisp up much better when you fry it in the pan.
 Simply drain the tofu when removing it from the packet, and then leave it on a plate for a further 10 minutes.
 Then pat dry the surface with a clean towel and you’re good to go.

 The chillis in this recipe also look really menacing, but trust us – sichuan peppercorns are a lot less “hot” than they look and instead add a beautiful depth to the flavour and gives your lips more of a numbing sensation.